TheClockTwister/wglogd/README.md

 transmitting via WireGuard and the VPN-internal traffic, but not the connection from external IP to internal IP.

-Therefore, in order to properly **accociate VPN IPs with their public IPs (and thus: geo location)**, you need a service like this, that can intercept the peer handshakes and log them separately.
+Therefore, in order to properly **associate VPN IPs with their public IPs (and thus: geo location)**, you need a service like this, that can intercept the peer handshakes and log them separately.